 The DTTT team met with María Natalia Bohórquez, Global Tourism Manager from Avianca, Oscar Andrés Rativa, Executive Director of Anato Central, and Andrés Calderon Guzmán, Director of the District Tourism Institute of Bogotá.
 They kindly shared some exclusive information and interesting insights about the work behind developing the StopOver programme.

 The StopOver programme is not a completely new idea, many destinations have explored this and seen great success.
-The Icelandair Stopover Programme gives people flying with Icelandair the possibility to travel between 24 locations in Europe and 15 locations in North America adding a stop in Iceland to visit the country.
-The length of stay in Iceland is determined by the traveller, up to 7 days, and not confined by rigid plane times and, like the StopOver, does not foresee any extra costs.
+The Icelandair Stopover Programme, for example, gives people flying with Icelandair the possibility to travel between 24 locations in Europe and 15 locations in North America adding a stop in Iceland to visit the country.
+The length of stay in Iceland is determined by the traveller (from 1 to 7 days) and not confined by rigid plane times and, like the StopOver, does not foresee any extra costs.

-The StopOver programme has been perfected to maintain the needs of the customer.
-For instance, due to the long stay nature of travel to South America, particularly from Europe, the customer is able to store their luggage at the airport.
+The StopOver programme has been perfected to meet the specific needs of the traveller.
+For instance, due to the long stay nature of travel to South America, particularly from Europe, travellers are able to store their luggage at the airport.
 This is really handy when travelling, as visitors are then free to explore the city without being weighed down with cumbersome luggage.

-StopOver is an incredible idea.
-Once travellers are in South America, they want to see as many different places and cultures as possible, enabling them to make the most of their long and usually expensive journey there.
+In other words, StopOver is simply a very smart idea.
+Once long-haul travellers are in South America, they usually want to see as many different places and cultures as possible, and the programme enables them to make the most of their long (and usually expensive) journey.

 The combined effort of the players involved in the programme and of various travel agencies meant that multiple platforms started to distribute information regarding the StopOver and consequently furthering the reach for the package providers.